-^{}Correspondence to: INRIA Team RMod, Parc Scientifique de la Haute Borne, 40, avenue Halley.
-Bat.A, Park Plaza, 59650 Villeneuve d'Ascq, France.
-E-mail: Nicolas.Anquetil@inria.fr
+^{}Correspondence to: Nicolas Anquetil, INRIA Team RMod, Parc Scientifique de la Haute Borne, 40, avenue Halley.
+Bat.
+A, Park Plaza, 59650 Villeneuve d'Ascq, France.

+[†]E-mail: Nicolas.Anquetil@inria.fr

-Second, most of existing metrics are defined at the level of individual software components (classes, methods).
+Second, most of the existing metrics are defined at the level of individual software components (classes, methods).
 However, for understanding larger software artifacts, such as components and systems, insights must be derived from these low-level results.
 A typical solution consists in averaging the results of a metric for all software components.
-This approach has an undesirable smoothing effect, potentially diluting bad results in the overall acceptable quality [VSvdB10, VSvdB11a].
-Recently, there is a trend in applying econometric inequality indices to aggregation of software metrics [SvdB10, VLBN09, GM11].
-Even though their applicability has been discussed [VSvdB10, VSvdB11a], their use for quality assessments under industrial considerations has not been evaluated yet.
+This approach has an undesirable smoothing effect, potentially diluting bad results in the overall acceptable quality [5, 6].
+Recently, there is a trend in applying econometric inequality indices to aggregation of software metrics [7-9].
+Even though their applicability has been discussed [5, 6], their use for quality assessments under industrial considerations has not been evaluated yet.

-In [MMLD+11] we have proposed Squale, an empirical model for continuous and weighted metric aggregation, to address the aforementioned two challenges.
-In this paper we furthermore discuss the various issues arising when trying to assess the quality of software projects in an industrial setting.
-Based on these challenges, as well as current research trends in aggregation of software metrics, we distill requirements for software quality models.
-Additionally, we perform both a theoretical, as well as an empirical comparative evaluation of Squale with some of the existing techniques, and highlight their relative strengths and shortcomings.
+In [10] we have proposed Squale1, an empirical model for continuous and weighted metric aggregation, to address the aforementioned two challenges.
+In this paper, we further discuss the various issues arising when trying to assess the quality of software projects in an industrial setting.
+On the basis of these challenges, and current research trends in aggregation of software metrics, we distill requirements for software quality models.
+Additionally, we perform both a theoretical, and an empirical comparative evaluation of Squale with some of the existing techniques, and highlight their relative strengths and shortcomings.

-The main contributions of this paper are threefold: (i) we identify requirements for software quality assessments in practice; (ii) through the Squale model, a quality aggregation solution defined empirically on industrial projects and evaluated more formally in this research, we present solutions to meet these requirements; and, (iii) we compare this model theoretically and empirically to econometric inequality indices, the most recent trend in software metrics aggregation [VLBN09, SvdB10, VSvdB10, VSvdB11a, GM11, VSvdB11b] and determine if they both fulfill requirements identified.
+The main contributions of this paper are threefold: (i) we identify requirements for software quality assessments in practice; (ii) through the Squale model, a quality aggregation solution defined empirically on industrial projects and evaluated more formally in this research, we present solutions to meet these requirements; and, (iii) we compare this model theoretically and empirically to econometric inequality indices, the most recent trend in software metrics aggregation [5-9, 11] and determine if they both fulfill requirements identified.

 The remainder of this paper is organized as follows: In Section 2 we review existing techniques for software quality assessment, including a recent trend that involves econometric inequality indices, and we explain problems that may arise with such techniques in a real industrial context.
 In Section 3 we identify requirements for a meaningful quality assessment method.
-These requirements are derived from experience with quality evaluation in industry using the Squale model, as well as scientific literature on aggregation techniques for software metrics.
+These requirements are derived from experience with quality evaluation in industry using the Squale model, and scientific literature on aggregation techniques for software metrics.
 In Section 4, we present the Squale model, a quality assessment method that was defined empirically on real-world projects to attend to the expectations of developers and managers.
 We consider how well Squale satisfies the requirements identified previously.
 In Section 5, we compare theoretically and empirically the Squale model to the econometric inequality indices.
 Finally, Section 6 discusses related work before concluding.